1. What is the graduate engineering online masters degree consortium, also known as the Commonwealth Graduate Engineering Program (CGEP)?

 None.
 A student will not be dismissed from the UVA distance education program for missing one or more semesters due to extenuating circumstances or for any reason.
 Notice of a student’s absence is helpful, however, to prevent system updates that may make it harder to return.
 The university requires that graduate degrees be completed within seven years, from first class through completion (graduation).
 Thus, students are encouraged to continue timely progress towards their degree goals.

-12. What days and times will the UVA distance education graduate engineering courses be taught?
+12. What days and times will the Virginia Engineering Online graduate engineering courses be taught?

-Courses for the UVA engineering distance education program will be taught either on Monday/Wednesday or Tuesday/Thursday.
+Courses will be taught either on Monday/Wednesday or Tuesday/Thursday.
 Each class session typically lasts for 1 hr and 15 minutes.
 The earliest expected start time for any class is 11:00 am.
 The latest expected start time for any class is 6:30pm.
 During the fall semester, classes generally start around Labor Day and run until the first or second week of December.
 During the spring semester classes generally start in the middle of January and run until the first or second week of May.
 There are certain holidays during each semester to be expected.
 The program typically does not offer courses during the summer.

 13. Will UVA professors provide a complete syllabus (including required texts/materials, class times, etc.) prior to course registration?

 Yes.
-A complete course syllabus is expected from each instructor before the start of the class.
+A complete course syllabus is expected from each instructor by or before the start of the class.

-14. How do I register and pay to take a Virginia Engineering Online (VA) graduate engineering class?
+14. How do I register and pay to take a Virginia Engineering Online graduate engineering class?

 The registration for and payment of VEO classes has been handled through the the Office of Educational Innovation and Student Financial Services.
 If you are uncertain about how to submit your registration and payment for a course, please contact us.